-The GMAT Analytical Writing Assessment (AWA) part is the first section which you will face on the exam.
-This is a 30 minute written work a.k.a. the “GMAT essay”.
+The GMAT Analytical Writing Assessment (AWA) part is one of the sections which you will face on the exam.
+This is a 30-minute written work a.k.a. the “GMAT essay”.
 Learn what it is all about in this official GMAC video.

 Every section of the GMAT exam is very well thought out and serves a specific purpose.
-The Analytical Writing Assessment (AWA) section of the exam helps to measure the candidates’ abilities to think critically, demonstrate clear thought and reasoning through written expression, and to communicate their arguments.
+The Analytical Writing Assessment (AWA) section of the exam helps to measure the test takers’ abilities to think critically, demonstrate clear thought and reasoning through written expression, and communicate their arguments.

-The aforementioned abilities are critical in graduate management education and that is why the Analytical Writing Assessment section of the GMAT exam provides an opportunity for graduate programmes to evaluate candidate’s abilities in this area.
+The aforementioned abilities are critical in graduate management education and that is why the Analytical Writing Assessment section of the GMAT exam provides an opportunity for graduate programs to evaluate your abilities in this area.

-During the AWA section, the test taker is given a written statement with supporting arguments.
-The test taker is required to analyse the reasoning of the given argument and present in writing his critical analysis of the flaws of the argument.
+As of 2017, test takers can choose the order of the sections within the GMAT, which means it is not compulsory to begin with the AWA section anymore.
+During this part, the test taker is given a written statement with supporting arguments.
+The test taker is required to analyze the reasoning of the given argument and present in writing their critical analysis of the flaws of the argument.
 The test taker has 30 minutes to work on the AWA section.

 If you have any additional questions concerning the AWA, or any section of the GMAT, do not hesitate to ask international experts, who will answer all your questions in detail.
 Post your questions in the PrepAdviser Forum.